 Annalisa was defined a “quantic” scholar by one of the colleagues who promoted her to full professorship.
 Whatever this was supposed to mean, Annalisa has always thought at herself as a craftwoman.
 Hence the title of this blog.

 In quantum physics, indeterminacy refers to the fact that the more precisely the position of a particle is measured, the less precisely its momentum can be predicted, and vice versa.
 Indeterminacy thus points to a fundamental limit in the way we can know.
 On the other hand, crafts(wo)manship is the ability to create something by assembling heterogeneous elements in not fully predictable ways.
 It points to possibilities in the way we can act.

-I have been analogically digital in many fields of activity, from academia to media art, from community empowerment to government.
-The passion for research, analytical curiosity and fun in reshuffling categories has been the common denominator that made possible to meaningfully undertake such heterogeneous enterprises.
+Annalisa has learned from many persons and fields of activity, from academia to media art, from community empowerment to government.
+Analytical curiosity and fun in reshuffling categories have been the gifts that made undertaking such heterogeneous enterprises possible.

 Currently, Annalisa is professor of Science and Technology Studies at the University of Bologna, Department of Philosophy and Communication.
 Before joining Bologna, she was associate professor at the Science, Technology and Policy Studies (STePS) department of the University of Twente, where she is now visiting professor.

 Annalisa’s research articulates a dialogue between social studies of science and technology (STS), studies of information systems and data infrastructures, and political studies.
 In particular, over the years she has conducted research on: